Health education you can put into practice.

 The online Population Health Data Analysis program is designed for those who are seeking education and professional development in advanced population health analysis.
 The goal of the program is to provide participants with strong foundational knowledge and data analysis skills that can support their work within the field of population health.

-The Strategies and Actions for Independent Living professional development certificate program provides specialized training in fall prevention to broaden the skill set of home care aides and recognize their crucial role in improving their clients' quality of life.
+The Strategies and Actions for Independent Living micro-certificate provides specialized training in fall prevention to broaden the skill set of home care aides and recognize their crucial role in improving their clients' quality of life.

 Pharmacists are key members of multi-disciplinary teams delivering palliative care to people facing life-limiting illness.
 As more people wish to age and die at home, pharmacists are increasingly called upon to contribute expertise in palliative care pharmacy outside of institutional settings.Read Story